Lilmortal/incognito-record-ui/README.md

 ## Why is this blog called Incognito Record

 Because I don't want a generic name like Jack/Kai blog.
-I choose incognito because I like being anonymous, but I prefer a different name than "incognito blog"; so I googled synonyms for "blog", and "record" shows up.
+I choose incognito because I like being anonymous (which is hypocritical seeing as how my name is mentioned here), but I prefer a different name than "incognito blog"; so I googled synonyms for "blog", and "record" shows up.
 So far I'm ok with this pretentious name.

 ## Authors